 May 1-3, 2020

-Todd Ellison and Michael Andrew reignite the POPS' love affair with Frank Sinatra.
+Michael Andrews reignite the POPS' love affair with Frank Sinatra.
 This original program is built upon Sinatra at the Sands, a 1966 smash-hit album recorded live with Count Basie and the Orchestra, arranged and conducted by Quincy Jones.
 That night, the Chairman capitalized on the talent around him, recapturing the dazzle of his earlier years with his definitive swagger and style.

 The program highlights some of the greatest hits from Sinatra’s nine-time GRAMMY-winning career.
 It’s “Come Fly with Me,” “Luck Be a Lady,” “One for My Baby”, “Fly Me to the Moon,” “My Kind of Town” and “I’ve Got a Crush on You”—a show that’s certain to make you feel SOOO young!